tecnolista/tecnolista/README.md

     <a href="https://www.t.me/Tecnolista"><img src="https://img.shields.io/badge/telegram-%2326A5E4.svg?&style=for-the-badge&logo=telegram&logoColor=white" height=32></a> &nbsp;&nbsp;
 </p>

  <p align="justify">By the way, you will not see my full name, birth date, home address, family photos, or any other personal data on these social networks.
 This is not public information that can be collected and sold by those big tech companies.
-You also won't see me using Facebook, the most toxic of all social networks — nor would I ever install any social network app on my phone.
-If you use Facebook, or if you post your personal data on any social media, then consider watching this series produced by the newspaper "The New York Times": <a href="https://www.nytimes.com/interactive/2019/09/23/opinion/data-privacy-jaron-lanier.html">JARON LANIER FIXES THE INTERNET</a>.</p>
+Nor would I ever install any social network app on my phone.
+If you post your personal data on any social media, then consider watching this series produced by the newspaper "The New York Times": <a href="https://www.nytimes.com/interactive/2019/09/23/opinion/data-privacy-jaron-lanier.html">JARON LANIER FIXES THE INTERNET</a>.</p>
 <br />

 # <img src="https://raw.githubusercontent.com/tecnolista/tecnolista/main/assets/unsap-icon.png" height="22px">&nbsp; The [United Sapiens](https://www.united-sapiens.org) Initiative

 <p align="justify">The world has become quite chaotic and complex in the last few decades, hyperconnected and fast-changing, yet with a total “bad vibe".
-After millennia of civilization we still have wars, massacres, genocides, heinous crimes, human rights violations, etc. In my opinion, we have forgotten the most important thing throughout history:&nbsp; WE ARE ALL HUMANS, A SINGLE SPECIES OF A SINGLE PEOPLE.</p>
+After millennia of civilization we still have wars, massacres, genocides, heinous crimes, human rights violations, etc. In my opinion, we have forgotten the most important thing throughout history:&nbsp; <b>WE ARE ALL HUMANS, A SINGLE PEOPLE OF A SINGLE SPECIES</b>.</p>

 <p align="justify">Throughout this terrible pandemic, the immense number of deaths reminded us that human life is like a burning candle, just a blow to extinguish it.
 In view of this, I decided to put into practice an old dream of creating an <b>NGO</b> (Non-Governmental Organization) in the area of human rights.
 The name of the initiative is <b>United Sapiens</b> - the idea is to act globally.
 My main goal would be to support the <b>United Nations</b>' efforts to find peaceful solutions to international conflicts and political rivalries.</p>